Search results

 2025 project: poor man’s M24ish and an M40 replica for CMP matches.

-Replica M24ish basically finished and now tested.
+Replica M24ish basically finished and has now been tested.
 (Just need to refinish and add the Redfield rear sight base for iron sights).
-Shoots well enough for me, mostly correct aside from M700 short action and the scope rings.
-Barrel is a Kreiger M24 profile SS, 1/11.25 twist, 5R rifling.
-Pics for...
+Shoots well enough for me, mostly correct aside from M700 short action (RR prefix) and the scope rings.
+Barrel is a Kreiger M24 profile SS, 1/11.25 twist, 5R...

 Parker Hale M85 replica - Mission Impossible?